Schedule Database Backup in SQL Server 2012/2014/2016/2019

 Best Backup Strategy to Schedule Database Backup in SQL Server 2012

-Except for these factors, you still need to verify backups, including the backup image was created successfully, the backup is intact and readable, the backup can be restored successfully, and all the transactions are consistent.
+🔹In addition, you need to verify backups, including the backup image was created successfully, the backup is intact and readable, the backup can be restored successfully, and all the transactions are consistent.

-Method 1: Schedule Database Backup in SQL Server 2012 using SQL Server Maintenance Plans
+Way 1: Schedule Database Backup via SQL Server Maintenance Plans

 Now, after learning above information, you may have a basic understanding of SQL server database backup.
 Then, we’ll get started to create scheduled automatic SQL database backup using SSMS(SQL Server Management Studio).